 Learning highlights: Fosters literacy and language skills.

-- Boggle Junior (Parker Brothers): The prelude to Boggle — one of the best learning games for older kids — is Boggle Junior, in which players link pictures to letters and words.
+- Boggle Junior (Parker Brothers): The prelude to Boggle — one of the best learning games for older children — is Boggle Junior, in which players link pictures to letters and words.
 The game comes with 6-sided letter cubes and numerous picture cards that have the name of the object spelled below.
 Players place a card on a blue tray and use 3- or 4-letter cubes to copy the item's spelling.
 Older children can hide the written words and spell the word just using the picture.

 Learning highlights: Teaches letters, words, spelling, and matching skills.

 - Zingo (Think Fun Company): One of this year's "hot" games, this Bingo-style matching game relies on a player's ability to spot pictures (of a dog, say, or the sun) and match them quickly to the words and pictures on their playing card.
 As in Bingo, the first one to finish a complete line of items wins.

 Learning Highlights: Encourages matching skills and quick thinking.